-We have been out to church and Swnday school and now I will try to faish this letter before it gets so long that you will be tired of reading it.
-We have two churches, a Methodist and a pastor at present, the preacher they had having moved to California about two weeks ago.
-They were both sup-ported mostly by the missionary so-cleties and each received about \$1,005 a year, but neither would be able to hold much of a place in the east at more than half that sum.
-They seem to send some poor sticks out here to preach, but the Baptist preacher was a first class carpenter and I think should have followed that pursuit in-stead of trying to preach.
-The Mor-mons have no meeting place here, but we have a congregation of Apostolic Christians, or Omish, as they are sometimes called, and also a small congregation of German Lutherans, who worship in the Baptist Church every alternate Sunday.
-The Omish people are the strongest body in the valley and are building a new church, their congregation having outgrown the old one.
-We have been out to church and the old one.

-The writer is a Methodist and has unquestionably endeavored to give his friends a true represenation of the conditions as he found them, where he is now located.
+We have been out to church and Sunday school and now I will try to finish this letter before it gets so long have two churches, a Methodist and a Baptist, but the latter is without a have two churches, a Methodist and a Baptist, but the latter is without a have having moved to California about two weeks ago.
+They were both sup-orieties and each received about \$1,05 a year, but neither would be able to hold much of a place in the east at more than halt that sum.
+They seem to send some poor sticks out here to first class carpenter and I think should have followed that pursuit in-stoad of trying to preach.
+The Mor-mons have no meeting place here, but we have a congregation of Apostolie congregation of German Lutherans, who worship in the Baptist Church were alternate Sunday.
+The Omish eople are the strongest body in the hele and are building a new church, helf congregation having outgrown in old one."
+We have been out to church and The writer is a Methodist and has unquestionably endeavored to give his friends a true represenation of the conditions as he found them, where he is now located.
 That some of the ministers that are sent to Utah to do missionary work, or who come here without being sent, are "sticks," is proved by their intolerant attitude and their constant meddling with other people's business, no less than by their frantic appeals to the nation based on lying reports and made for no other purpose than to attract attention.
 They hope by such antics to gain popularity, to which they cannot attain because they lack every necessary qualification.

 That the "Mormons" are good, kind neighbors is the testimony of all who will speak the truth.
 They never discriminate against any man or woman on account of religious belief.
-As far as depends upon them, there is no
+As far as depends upon them, there is no cause for strife or ill will between neighbors.